 * Elder Drumming at Notre Dame Du Lac Assisted Living led by Nan Gibbons.

-Burncoat Middle and Senior High Schools receive need-based financial aid for
+and Senior High Schools receive financial aid for lessons,ensembles and orchestra.

-Last year, faculty and students presented 73 performances, reaching a combined audience of over 12,000.
 In addition to recitals at JOMP, students play at local festivals, corporate events, retirement communities, annual meetings and non-profit fundraising functions and other events, as well as many other community events and benefits.
-Faculty members perform in the school’s Faculty Concert Series and in eight Worcester Public Schools each year through “Music-to-Go,” funded by the Music Guild of Music Worcester.
+Faculty members perform in the school’s Faculty Concert Series and in the Worcester Public Schools each year through “Music-to-Go,” funded by the Music Guild of Music Worcester.